The Soldier's Details

 Keith continues with his interest in local football.

-As POW in Singapore Keith was selected to work on Burma Thai Railway with ‘A’ Force Burma, Green Force No. 3 Battalion.
+As POW in Singapore Keith was selected to work on Burma Thai Railway with ‘A’ Force Burma, Green Force No. 3 Battalion (others from Kojonup region in this work force with 2/4th included Bob Ritchie and Bert Struthoff).
 The 3,000 POWs departed Singapore on 3 ships for south west coast of Burma.
 Keith was part of Green Force, which included a large number of 2/4th men.
-They were dropped at Victoria Point, and the remained sailed onto Tavoy and Ye.
+They were dropped at Victoria Point, and the remaining sailed onto Tavoy and Ye.
 The POWs were to repair and enlarge the aerodromes before making their way to the northern most tip of the Burma Thai Railway.
 They commenced work on 1st October at Kendau 4.8km.

 They would remain working on the railway until towards end of 1943.